Roaders/raspi-garage-door/readme.md

  sudo certbot renew --force-renewal
 ```
 this will only work a limited number of times a day due to rate limiting.
 Use dry run first.

+## Stuff I learnt

+This app covers quite a bit of ground and in building it I had to learn a lot of stuff:

+ * Controlling hardware with RPI gpio pins and sensing state (with reed switches) and using rpi camera
+ * How to issue and renew secure certificates and apply them to a dynamic IP address
+ * How to securely store user passwords with bcrypt
+ * How to work with access tokens and renew them with refresh tokens
+ * How to secure nest endpoints with authguards
+ * jwt (json web tokens) for signing access and refresh tokens
+ * securing angular routes with auth guards
+ * setting up push messags with Socket IO and consuming from node and angular apps
+ * how to setup and run an app as a linux service
+ * how to write linux bash scripts